-- At the end of the week, the principal compares her observations with data the teacher enters weekly in our online spreadsheet.
+- At the end of the week, the principal compares her observations with the Teacher's weekly Student Engagement Average (SEA).

 Decreasing off-task behaviorWhole Brain Teaching's three most powerful strategies for decreasing off-task behaviors are the Scoreboard, Super Improvers, and, as mentioned above, coaching small groups of kids identified by weekly SEA.

 - Typically, a school's efficiency is measured by yearly test scores ... but there are two obvious problems.
 First, the scores arrive too late to fix the problems they reveal; information in August about what should have been happening in the previous September is unhelpful.
 Second, the tests change with each new political administration.
 About the time your test preps are successful, you're told to prep for a new test.
 Message to politicians: If you want us to hit a target, hold it still.

 - Obviously, a measure of a school's efficiency must be far more frequent than the current yearly evaluations and more stable than each incoming administration's new vision.